 Adirondacks: Come Explore These Great Places

-Bordering the High Peaks Wilderness Area, this spectacular 20,758-acre property will soon be available to everyone for outdoor recreation, including hiking, paddling and fishing.
+Bordering the High Peaks Wilderness Area, this spectacular 20,758-acre property is available to everyone for outdoor recreation, including hiking, paddling and fishing.

 Essex Chain of Lakes